esquivelrica/esquivelrica.github.io/_pages/cadets.md

 ---

 ## Key Takeaways
 The Corps taught me to lead by example, communicate clearly, and stay calm under pressure.
-I value integrity, accountability, and teamwork—and I bring that mindset to every project and team I’m part of.
+I value integrity, accountability, and teamwork.
+I bring that mindset to every project and team I’m part of.